Merzasphor/MWSE/docs/source/lua/type/niDirectionalLight.rst

 niDirectionalLight
 ====================================================================================================

-An object that represents a light located at infinity with a uniform parallel light rays traveling in a specific direction.
-The light will project illumination in its model-space positive X-axis.
-The directional light may be pointed in any world-space direction by rotating the light.
+An object that represents a light with light traveling in a given direction.
+The light may be pointed in any direction by rotating the light.

 Properties
 ----------------------------------------------------------------------------------------------------